 Commonly used medications include corticosteroids, antihistamines, nasal sprays, creams, eye drops, and decongestants.

-Several popular corticosteroids include: Nasonex, Nascort and Flonase.
+Several popular corticosteroids include: Nasonex and Nascort.
 All of these medications are nasal sprays used to treat both indoor and outdoor allergy symptoms.
 Side effects can include facial irritation, nosebleeds, skin irritation and muscle weakness.

 Antihistamines are also an effective treatment.
 These medications keep your body from reacting to allergens.
 Clarinex, a prescription medication, is a popular antihistamine, as is Patanol.
 Patanol is an eye drop that relieves irritations to the eyes.

 There are also over-the-counter decongestants that relieve allergy symptoms, but for some people they aren't strong enough to do the job.

 As always, before taking any medication, you should talk with your doctor about the right treatment for you.